top of page

 • Central weight gain, strong family history, gestational diabetes history, PCOS, or metabolic syndrome

-• Wearable data or symptoms suggesting glucose swings (fatigue after meals, cravings, frequent urination)
+• Symptoms of glucose swings (post-meal fatigue, cravings, frequent urination)

 2) Smart Testing Workflow: A1C + “CGM Lite”

-• Week 6: Mid-program A1C (when appropriate) + CGM check-in or finger-stick review.
+• Week 6: Mid-program A1C (when appropriate) + CGM or finger-stick review

-• Week 12: A1C recheck and maintenance plan.
+• Week 12: A1C recheck and long-term maintenance plan

 3) Plant-Based, Protein-Forward Nutrition (Culturally Flexible)

-We use a high-fiber, plant-forward pattern to improve insulin sensitivity while protecting muscle:
+We use a high-fiber, plant-forward approach to improve insulin sensitivity while protecting muscle:

-• Plate method (easy): half non-starchy veggies; quarter beans/lentils/tofu/tempeh; quarter intact grains or starchy veg; add fruit.
+• Plate method:Half non-starchy vegetablesQuarter beans/lentils/tofu/tempehQuarter intact grains or starchy vegetables

-• Glycemic swaps: oats > sugary cereal, corn tortillas > flour tortillas, intact grains > refined, fruit > juice.
+• Glycemic swaps: oats > sugary cereal, intact grains > refined

-• Timing: front-load protein/fiber at breakfast; avoid late heavy meals; pair carbs with protein/fiber.
+• Timing: front-load protein/fiber; avoid late heavy meals

 4) Movement That Lowers A1C (Simple & Joint-Friendly)